hlopes/javaee-test-template/README.md

 # Java EE Test Template

-This is a simple Test Template that provides a scaffold to develop Unit, Integration and System (Web) for Java EE application.
+Based on the JBoss Java EE Maven Archetype, this is a simple Test Template that provides a scaffold to develop Unit, Integration and System (Web) for Java EE application.
-It's based on the JBoss Java EE Maven Archetype.

 For more information, please visit:

 * [Wiki](https://github.com/hlopes/javaee-arquillian-jacoco/wiki)